The Tax Disputes and Litigation Review: Ukraine

 The Ukrainian budget currently suffers from a lack of funds.
 This explains why the tax authorities are conducting inspections and seeking to impose penalties as much as possible.
 The tax authorities are particularly targeting large multinationals, taxpayers and companies that declare and pay large amounts of taxes.

 Additionally, since 2020 there has been a specific area of developing tax law in Ukraine related to CFCs.
 The Ukrainian tax reform of 2019 provides that a CFC is a foreign legal entity or other organisation controlled by a tax resident of Ukraine.
 According to this concept, a taxpayer has a duty to pay 18 per cent income tax from the CFC.
-This will come into force on 1 January 2022.
+At the time of writing, this was due to come into force on 1 January 2022.

 Currently, the IT industry is developing rapidly in Ukraine, which also affects the tax policy.
 In 2020 the Ukrainian government started to implement the idea of creating a virtual state in Ukraine called Diia City (meaning 'action city').
 The Diia City is a special legal space for the IT industry that will help to create a powerful IT hub in Ukraine.
 According to this programme, IT companies receive a special taxation model.
 For example, it provides a withholding tax of 9 per cent for companies that are residents of Diia city.